googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/calculate_coverage.rst

 To run this pipeline over a large portion of the genome:

 * Add ``--runner=DataflowPipelineRunner`` to run the pipeline on Google Cloud instead of locally.
 * Add ``--numWorkers=#`` for faster processing that will shard the data.
 * Add more references:

   #.
 Use a comma-separated list to run over multiple disjoint regions.
 For example to run over `BRCA1`_ and `BRCA2`_ ``--references=13:32889610:32973808,17:41196311:41277499``
   #.
 Use ``--allReferences`` instead of ``--references=1:552960:557056`` to run over the entire genome.

-To run the pipeline on a different dataset, change the ``--inputDatasetId`` id parameter.
+To run the pipeline on a different dataset, change the ``--inputDatasetId`` parameter.

-To run the pipeline on a different group of read group sets, change the ``--readGroupSetIds`` id parameter.
+To run the pipeline on a different group of read group sets, change the ``--readGroupSetIds`` parameter.

 To run the pipeline with a different bucket width, change the ``--bucketWidth`` parameter.